-This engraving – “Empedocles Breaks through the Crystal Spheres” – is reminiscent of the discoveries of Nicolaus Copernicus.
+This engraving—”Empedocles Breaks through the Crystal Spheres”—recalls Nicolaus Copernicus’s discoveries.
 It first appeared in 1888 in a book by Camille Flammarion with the caption: “A missionary of the Middle Ages tells that he had found the point where the sky and the Earth touch.”

 The Flammarion engraving is a wood engraving by an unknown artist that first appeared in Camille Flammarion’s L’atmosphère: météorologie populaire (1888).
 The image depicts a man crawling under the edge of the sky, depicted as if it were a solid hemisphere, to look at the mysterious Empyrean beyond.